Fortnightly financial five minutes #1 Damien Fahy, Founder of Money to the Masses

 For more information on what FSCS protects, see our What we cover page.

-We would love everyone to dedicate a regular extra five minutes to check their financial products and services are FSCS protected.
+We would also love everyone to dedicate a regular extra five minutes to check their financial products and services are FSCS protected.